platformsh/platformsh-docs/using/set-up-local-development.md

 two new hidden files.
 They are:

 * **.platform/local** - This directory contains builds and any local metadata about your project needed by the CLI.
-* **.www** This is a symlink to the currently active build in the `.platform/local/builds` folder.
+* **_www** This is a symlink to the currently active build in the `.platform/local/builds` folder.
 It should be used as the document root for your local web server.

 ## Build the local site